-Piano/Keyboard: We like students to be at least 6 years old for private piano lessons.
+Piano/Keyboard: We like students to be at least 5 years old for private or group piano lessons.
 Students at this age have begun to develop longer attention spans and can retain material with ease.
 It is also easier for a younger student to co-ordinate playing the piano because they can look down and easily see the keys.

 Improving in music requires regular practice.
 This can sometimes present problems when students try to fit an additional 30 minutes into an already busy day.
 Here are a few ideas to make practicing something to look forward to:

 Time: Set the same time every day to practice so it becomes a habit.
 Try to average 5 days or more each week.
-The earlier in the day it can happen the better.
-For children, that means less reminding throughout the day, and adults can get their practice finished before the day runs away from them.
+Generally, the earlier in the day it can happen the better.
+For children, that means less reminding throughout the day, and for adults, they can get their practice finished before the day runs away from them.

 Repetition: This method works well for beginners.
 For a young child, 20 or 30 minutes of practice can seem like an eternity.
 Instead of setting a time frame, try repetition.
 You can have the student practice this piece 4 times every day, and this scale 5 times a day.
 That way they're not paying attention to the amount of time they're practicing.
 But if they are on their 3rd repetition; they know they're almost finished.